ADolbyB/community-oasis-dashboard/README.md

 ## How to set-up dev environment

 - Install the dependencies, `npm install`
 - Because the firebase configuration files are all setup, all you have to do is install the firebase emulators, `firebase init emulators`.
 The default choices are perfect as is.
+You will install the:
+  - Authentication Emulator
+  - Functions Emulator
+  - Firestore Emulator
+  - Hosting Emulator
+  - Pub/sub Emulator

 ## Scripts